dpalomar/devops-lab/README.md

 > - Install and provision a machine with PuppetDB
 > - Install Puppetboard

 ## Lab 5

+> The purpose is using mcollective
+>
+> - To learn the mcollective infraestructure>
+> - Install/configure activemq
+> - Install/configure mcollective servers/clients
+> - Basic commands and work with mcollective
+>
+## Lab 5

 > The purpose of this lab is: